dsovlk/systemdesign/ai-infra/h100_nvlink_topology.md

 The following class definitions can be reused across all H100 system diagrams for consistent styling:

-### Color Palette
-- GPU: NVIDIA Green (#76b900)
-- NVSwitch: Blue (#0066cc)
-- CPU: Orange (#ff9900)
-- Memory: Light Blue (#66ccff)
-- Storage: Purple (#663399)
-- PCIe: Gray (#666666)
-- InfiniBand: Red (#cc0000)
-- Ethernet: Dark Red (#990000)
-- Cache: Light Orange (#ff9966)

-### Font Styles
-- All components use bold font weight
-- White text on dark backgrounds
-- Black text on light backgrounds
-- Connection labels use matching colors

-This diagram illustrates the correct NVLink connections between GPUs and NVSwitches in an NVIDIA H100 system. **H100 GPUs do NOT connect directly to each other** - they only connect to NVSwitches, which provide the full mesh connectivity.
+This diagram illustrates NVLink connections between GPUs and NVSwitches in an NVIDIA H100 system. **H100 GPUs do NOT connect directly to each other** - they only connect to NVSwitches, which provide the full mesh connectivity.

 ```mermaid
 graph TB